petrovg/flickrpicker/README.md

 # FlickrPicker

-FlickrPicker is a UIImagePickerController-like class that allow you to pic images from Flickr.
+FlickrPicker is a UIImagePickerController-like class that allow you to select images from Flickr.

 ## Description